-Although a 10-year programme, this plan is for an initial two years.
+Although a 10-year programme; this, our second plan covers the two year period from April 2017 until March 2019.
 Throughout the programme there will be an annual review to ensure that the priorities continue to reflect the needs of the area and that Boston Big Local is led and managed well and in line with the Big Local ethos and our guiding values and principles.